adieunix/wiihacks-wiki/wiki/rules.md

 Havens for piracy are often targeted by certain console/game manufacturers.
 Being known as one puts the community at risk.
 If you see a link or discussion regarding piracy, please report it.

+## 4. No Low-Effort Help Requests

+Since r/WiiHacks is constantly being bombarded with help requests, we ask that you have enough courtesy to provide everyone with the information that is required to help you fix your issue.

+Until a template is made, this will be judged on a post-by-post basis depending on the issue and what information is given.
+Posts that have the timber of "I have a problem, help me fix it!" and give nothing else will be removed.

+When you request help please try to post as much information regarding the issue as possible, and as neatly as possible.
+Normal rules of etiquette apply.

+Lastly, please try to make the title of your post intuitive, brief, but as descriptive as possible.
+Try to include key software, and a clear description of the issue.

+Your post will qualify as low effort if:

+* your post is in all caps or a wall of text.
+* your title has nothing to actually do with your issue.
+Just that you have one.
+* there's no information in it and you have to be asked everything.
+* someone makes a suggestion, and you reply that you've already done it and you hadn't mentioned it until then.
+* we have information in the wiki regarding your specific problem and you haven't gone through them yet.
+* searching google/ddg or even in the subreddit can locate a solution that you haven't tried.
+* your main issue is you want someone to do something for you.

+This list is not exhaustive, but meant to give you examples of what will be removed.
+Keep missing the mark after being given a warning and you'll be given a ban.

 # Bans and Circumventing Bans

 Bans will be determined by the type and magnitude of violation and whether or not its a repeated occurance.